SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 Open `UE4.sln` in Visual Studio.

-*You may see a popup asking if it is OK to upgrade some .NET programs to 4.8.
-You can accept this in each case (I typically click the "do this for all" checkbox to get through this quicker).*
+*In the latest Visual Studio 2026 you may see a "Setup assistant" window saying "Some projects are missing components or targeting outdated tools".
+You can ignore this for now as it doesn't seem to affect the engine build.*

 Set Solution Configuration to: **Development Editor**

 Set Solution Platform to: **Win64**

-(the above two options are in the toolbar at the top of the screen usually)
+(the above two options are in the toolbar at the top of the screen usually - they are likely already set to the correct values but check just to be sure)

 You should now add the HTML5LauncherHelper project to the solution... to do this you can Right Click **Programs** then **Add -> Existing Project** then navigate to and select this project to add to the solution: ``Engine\Platforms\HTML5\Source\Programs\HTML5\HTML5LaunchHelper\HTML5LauncherHelper.csproj``.
-You may see the .NET 4.8 version upgrade again which you can accept.

 Now you can build all the programs.
 CTRL-Click the following projects to select them all at once (the solution tree may need to be collapsed so you can easily see these - you can click the "Collapse All" button which looks like two up arrows to make these easier to CTRL-Click):